berkiyo/dotfiles/README.md

 ## Extensions, Themes, Tweaks, etc

-After hunting around for a nice Adwaita replacement, I have settled on [Adementary](https://github.com/hrdwrrsk/adementary-theme).
-For the icons, I am currently using [Numix Circle](https://github.com/numixproject/numix-icon-theme-circle).
+After trying out dozens of themes, I finally embraced Adwaita.
+As for my shell theme, I'm using the dark variant of [Adementary](https://github.com/hrdwrrsk/adementary-theme).
+For the icons, I am currently using [Paprius](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).

 As for extensions, I only use three at the moment.

 * User Themes
 * Dash to Panel
-* Clipboard Indicator
 * Sound Input & Output Device Chooser
 * Topicons Plus
-* Autohide battery

 I've also bound my caps-lock key to escape using the GNOME Tweaks app.